Susheel4115/Eastvantage-react-assignment/README.md

 ## Features

-- Two buttons for data fetching and setting the local storage key and values as "email:<useremail>".
+- There is one buttons for data fetching and setting the local storage key and values as JSON object.
 - profile pic for instace data maybe he/she.
 - No hot reload of web page.
 - Component will re-render only when there is a change in data from api end point.